upart/cabinops/README.md

 ## Managing a Cluster

-The most common way for interfacing with a K8s is `kubectl`.
+The most common way for interfacing with a cluster is `kubectl`.
 In order to talk to this cluster, we first need a cluster.
 For our simple tests, we will use a virtual K8s cluster within a Docker container.
 There are several tools for this available:

 1. <a name="minikube">`minikube`</a>
 1. <a name="kind">`kind`</a>